lofti-lofi/journal-setup/README.md

 [[README]]

+# README

-# ⚠ Download ZIP and Open as Obsidian Vault
+⚠ Download ZIP and Open as Obsidian Vault ⚠

 Get to the journal page 👉 [[Journal]]  or use the daily note button in the titlebar 🔼